DeepLearningMoviesProject/back-DeepLearningMoviesProject/README.md

 cd back-DeepLearningMoviesProject
 export PYTHONPATH="$PYTHONPATH:$(pwd)"
 ```
+Some files aren't provided in our git project, but must be present for its operation.
+You will find these files [here](https://www.dropbox.com/s/mmk74zzl0fjd2cx/persist.zip?dl=0).
+Copy them into the folder "back-DeepLearningMoviesProject/MovieProject/resources/persist/" of our project.

 ### MySQL Server
 To run the MySQL Server, refer to the "README.md" into the "mysql" folder